ccbs-stradl/mdd-symptom-gwas/ext/mdd-symptom-gsem-ext.md

 ## [1] "Calculating Standardized Results"
 ## [1] "Calculating SRMR"
 ## elapsed
-##  23.814
+##  22.932
 ## [1] "The S matrix was smoothed prior to model estimation due to a non-positive definite matrix.
-The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  0.0499086254058033 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  1.97466132311611 .
+The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  0.0499086254058032 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  1.97466132311611 .
 We recommend setting the smooth_check argument to true if you are going to run a multivariate GWAS."
 ```

 ```
 ## Warning in usermodel(symptoms_covstruct, estimation = "DWLS", model =
-## ext_mult.model): A difference greater than .025 was observed pre- and
+## ext_mult_symp.model): A difference greater than .025 was observed pre- and
 ## post-smoothing in the genetic covariance matrix.
 This reflects a large
 ## difference and results should be interpreted with caution!!
 This can often
 ## result from including low powered traits, and you might consider removing those